 Course Code: COROFF-4056

-This course examines the Canadian Criminal Justice system including the Charter of Rights and Freedoms, the Criminal Code of Canada (CCC), and the Youth Criminal Justice Act.
-Students become familiar with the impact of the various acts and regulations on the correctional environment.
-Students learn to apply their powers as a peace officer in a correctional environment.
+This course examines the Canadian Criminal Justice system including the Charter of Rights and Freedoms, the Criminal Code (CC), and the Youth Criminal Justice Act.
+Students become familiar with the Corrections and Conditional Release Act (CCRA) and Corrections and Conditional Release Regulations (CCRR) as well as other acts, regulations and powers specific to the correctional environment.

 Course Code: COROFF-4060